 - If you are looking for a delicious tenderloin recipe, have a look the this Cast Iron Pork Tenderloin.

-- The secret ingredient, something I’ve never thought of using until I got the tip from a neighbor who works at the butchers.
+- The secret ingredient is something I've never thought of using until I got the tip from a neighbor who works at the butcher.

 - They use cream to keep their roasts moist and juicy.
 The meat is then lightly rubbed with pepper and roasted.
-Once completely cool it is sliced in very thin slices and sold as cold cuts or stuffed into buns with salad leaves and sauce.
+Once completely cool, it is sliced into very thin slices and sold as cold cuts or stuffed into buns with salad leaves and sauce.

-- So, that is also a tip about dealing with the leftover meat.
+- So, that is also a tip about dealing with leftover meat.

 - You will need whole spices: coriander, cumin, and yellow mustard seeds, black peppercorns, red chili flakes, and coarse sea salt.